-In this case, the Decedent’s Florida estate was not an indispensable party to the suit because the subject properties at issue were no longer part of Decedent’s estate at the time of Decedent’s death.
+In this case, the Decedent’s estate was not essential to the suit because the subject properties at issue were no longer part of Decedent’s estate at the time of Decedent’s death.
 The properties had already been conveyed inter vivos to Sean and Parkersquest, LLC.
 The Fourth District reversed the trial court’s dismissal with prejudice for failure to join the estate as a party to the proceeding.

 Inheritance disputes come in all shapes and sizes.
-There are challenges to Decedent’s will; trust contests regarding the validity of the trust, or an amendment, addendum, or restatement thereto; theft from a joint account; an improper beneficiary designation to a 401k or ERISA plan; or, any other pay-on-death designation or will substitute.
+There are ; regarding the validity of the trust, or an amendment, addendum, or restatement thereto; ; an improper beneficiary designation to a 401k or ERISA plan; or, any other .

 What is important to remember however, is the procedural requirements in attempting such a challenge or contest.
-It is not always the case that Decedent’s estate is an indispensable party and must be a party to a Florida lawsuit, like in Parker, where the assets were no longer part of the Decedent’s estate at death.
+It is not always the case that Decedent’s estate must be a party to a lawsuit.
+Like in Parker, where the assets were no longer part of the Decedent’s estate at death.